nicolasmartinezkeidong/PlayerLeagueManagement/README.md

 # Player League Management
-PLM is an MVC application to manage a soccer league.
-Currently, I'm working on this project but so far we have things like auditing, CRUD operations, among others.
-Therefore, if you clone this project you will have something to play.
-The models(so far) are:
+PLM is an MVC application designed to manage a soccer league.
+Currently, I'm actively developing this project, and so far, it includes features like auditing, CRUD operations, among others.
+Therefore, if you clone this project, you will have something to work with.
+The models (as of now) include:

 ![Models](https://github.com/NicolasKeidong/PlayerLeagueManagement/assets/122652469/d37882c7-2b66-4174-8133-b24132a87822)